robertream/unpoly-json-form/README.md

 {
   "name": "example.txt",
   "type": "text/plain",
-  "size": 11,
   "enctype": "application/octet-stream",
-  "content": [72, 101, 108, 108, 111, 32, 87, 111, 114, 108, 100]
+  "body": [72, 101, 108, 108, 111, 32, 87, 111, 114, 108, 100]
 }
 ```

 ## 🧷 Input File Notes

-- The `content` is always encoded — not raw file data
+- The `body` is always encoded — not raw file data
-- Use `application/base64` encoding is more compact but probably is not supported out of the box by your web framework
+- Use `application/base64` encoding for more a compact encoding, but it may not be supported out of the box by your web framework
-- Use `application/octet-stream` encoding for early implementation or for structured byte-level analysis or validation
+- Use `application/octet-stream` encoding for an easy implementation or for structured byte-level analysis or validation
 - For large files, consider streaming or multipart uploads instead

 ---